jr0cket/salesforce-admin-workshop/03-adding-fields-to-the-salesforce-request-object.md

 1. For `Data Type`, select `Text Area (Rich)`, and click **Next**.

 2. Fill in the custom field details:
-  a.
-Field Label: `Request Description`
+  - Field Label: `Request Description`
-  b.
-Length: 32,768
+  - Length: 32,768
-  c. # Visible Lines: 25
+  - # Visible Lines: 25
-  d.
-Field Name: `Request_Description`
+  - Field Name: `Request_Description`
-  e.
-Help Text: `Please enter as much detail- including pictures- around this request so the admin clearly knows what you are requesting`
+  - Help Text: `Please enter as much detail- including pictures- around this request so the admin clearly knows what you are requesting`

-  f.
-Click Next.
+3. Click Next.

-  g.
-Click Next again to accept the default field visibility and security settings.
+4. Click Next again to accept the default field visibility and security settings.

-  h.
-Click Save & New to save the Request Description field and return to the first step of the wizard.
+5. Click Save & New to save the Request Description field and return to the first step of the wizard.

 ## Add a Category Picklist Field to the Object
 This field will help us categorize the request.
 It will also make it easier for us to report on what types of request we get the most.